elaheh-sadredini/SPM/README.md

 ## Input format:

--1 is a delimiter between itemsets.

--2 is a delimiter betweeen sequences.

--2 should be added to the last line.

 **Sample input file**

         1 2 -1 3 4 -1 -2
         5 6 -1 -2
         -2

+'-1' is a delimiter between itemsets.

+'-2' is a delimiter betweeen sequences.

+'-2' should be added to the last line.

+**Sample output file**

+        1-2--1-3
+        5--1

+'-' is a delimiter to separate items in one itemset (subsequence).
+'--' is a delimiter to separate itemsets in the sequence.

 ## Performance: